Ironipad64/ironipad64/README.md

-### Hi there 👋
+### Wassup guys, welcome 👋

 <!--
 **Ironipad64/ironipad64** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+- Sports are one of my favorite pass times. under here youll see my top 5 sports.

+Top 5 Favorite Sports
+⚽️ Soccer
+⚾️ Baseball
+🏀 Basketball
+🎾 Tennis
+🏐 Volleyball

+- 🚘 Another one of my passions are learning about JDM cars.
+In the near future ill be owning my own toyota supra mk4.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Graduteing Lambda school.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning more about frontend services and Algorithms

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me:
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- Email: Ironipad64@gmail.com
+- Instagram: ismael_64k

 -->